open-source-labs/Docketeer/README.md

 - Docketeer provides an easy-to-use command-line interface for managing Docker containers, images, and networks.
 - With Docketeer, developers can quickly create, start, stop, and delete containers, as well as manage Docker networks and images.
 - Docketeer includes a variety of features, including automatic container naming, customizable configurations, and support for multiple Docker Compose - files.
+- Docketeer offers full networking capabilities: create and manage networks without touching the terminal.
-- Docketeer offers Node and kubelet metrics visualizations for your Kubernetes clusters, along with an easy set up process to get your cluster connected to the application.
+- Docketeer offers Node and kubelet metric visualizations for your Kubernetes clusters, along with an easy set up process to get your cluster connected to the application.
 - Docketeer also offers built-in support for popular development frameworks like Rails and Node.js, making it easy to get started with these technologies.
 - Docketeer is highly customizable, and developers can configure it to suit their specific needs.
 - It's a community-maintained project, with frequent updates and bug fixes.